Coast1538/PICOCTF-walkthrough/Most cookies/README.md

 ### 6. Replace the Cookie Value

-Go to the website and select **Inspect → Application → Storage → Cookies**.
+Go to the website and select **Inspect → Storage → Cookies**.
 Replace the cookie value with the new signed cookie you just created in terminal, then refresh the website.
 You should get the flag.